nitu-choudhary/cryptosupport/README.md

+# CryptoSupport

+CryptoSupport is an on-chain disaster relief fund platform.
+It allows users to create and manage fundraising campaigns, donate using cryptocurrencies, and track the distribution of funds.
+This application leverages the Coinbase Wallet for secure and seamless transactions.

+## Features

+- Campaign Management: Users can view a list of active fundraising campaigns.
+- Wallet Integration: Seamless integration with Coinbase Wallet for secure transactions.
+- Donation Functionality: Users can donate to campaigns if their wallet is connected.
+- Detailed Campaign Information: Users can view detailed information about each campaign before donating.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.